 Applies ToWindows 11 Windows 10

-1. Select the Start button, then enter settings.
+1. Select the Start button, then type settings.
 Select Settings System Display .

-3. Select HDR or Use HDR, then select Display calibration for HDR video > Calibrate.
+2. Select HDR.
+Ensure your built-in display is selected under Select a display to view or change its settings, then select Display calibration for HDR video > Calibrate.

 • To add more details to the snow on the mountain, drag the slider to the right.